JohnMostlyR/jm-validate-addon.js/README.md

 This also means that it requires a browser that supports the HTML5 Constraint Validation API.
 No polyfill or shim is included.

-Tested with Chrome v55, Firefox v50.1 and Edge v38.

 # Usage
 Include both the stylesheet and the script in your page, as shown here in the prevered way, and create a new ValidateAddon object as soon as the DOM is ready.
 ```